awsdocs/aws-systems-manager-user-guide/doc_source/security_iam_id-based-policy-examples.md

 }
 ```

-You can attach this policy to the IAM users in your account\.
+You can attach this policy to the users in your account\.
 If a user named `richard-roe` attempts to view an Systems Manager document, the document must be tagged `Owner=richard-roe` or `owner=richard-roe`\.
 Otherwise they're denied access\.
 The condition tag key `Owner` matches both `Owner` and `owner` because condition key names aren't case\-sensitive\.
 For more information, see [IAM JSON policy elements: Condition](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_condition.html) in the *IAM User Guide*\.